-Connie Lupichuk of Aspire Too Counselling and Professional Services spoke to the StarPhoenix about the issue that is gaining attention among Canadian lawyers and judges and giving hope to effected parents and children.
+Connie Lupichuk of Aspire Too Counselling and Professional Services spoke to StarPhoenix about the issue that is gaining attention among Canadian lawyers and judges and giving hope to affected parents and children.

 SP: What is parental alienation?

-This pattern of behaviour by one parent constitutes a severe form of psychological abuse against the children.
+This pattern of behavior by one parent constitutes a severe form of psychological abuse against the children.
 Child protection agencies don’t all recognize it at present.

-One parent, referred to as the favoured parent, relentlessly recruits the children to believe that the other parent, referred to as the targeted parent, is unsafe or unworthy.
-The favoured parent vilifies the target parent and sometimes exerts force through intimidation or guilt.
+The favored parent relentlessly persuades the children that the other parent is unworthy or dangerous.
+The favored parent vilifies the target parent and sometimes exerts force through intimidation or guilt.
 He or she may share a lot of information which portrays him or her as a victim.
 They might frighten the children, saying the targeted parent has abandoned them so the child fears loneliness and rejection.
-They may promise the child benefits said to make their lives better if the other parent is out of the child’s life.
-The favoured parent is often over-indulgent and permissive toward children.
+They may promise the child benefits to improve their lives if the other parent leaves.
+The favored parent is often over-indulgent and permissive toward children.

-You can tell that the children have become active participants because they go from loving relationships with both parents to absolutely hating one parent.
-They give illogical, weak or frivolous reasons that do not justify their hatred.
-Children describe one parent as a sinner and one as a saint.
+Children become active participants when they switch from loving both parents to absolutely hating one.
+Illogical, weak, or frivolous reasons justify their hatred.
+In children’s eyes, one parent is a sinner while the other is a saint.

 The targeted parent feels frustrated but does not undermine the relationship with the favoured parent.
 They try to support it and often try to get the child and the other parent into counselling.